-In order to preserve accuracy and consistency of a CHSS defined compliance framework, we do not allow changing of native frameworks, control groups, and control settings.
-However, we allow you to add custom rules to a native framework by associating custom rules that you have created to a native control.
+To preserve accuracy and consistency of a CHSS-defined compliance framework, we do not allow changing of native frameworks, control groups, and control settings.
+However, you can add custom rules to a native framework by associating custom rules that you have created to a native control.
 This table shows when rules and controls can be associated.

 To associate a rule to a control:

 Note: You must first create a custom rule before proceeding.

 Navigate to Governance > Compliance and then choose the compliance framework you want to extend.

 Click on the Control tab and choose a control that you intend to associate with a custom rule.

 Click on the Rule tab and click Associate Rule.

 After the rule is associated to the control, you can edit its properties by clicking on the rule and selecting Options, then Edit.

 Before creating a custom framework, begin by creating an outline of the controls you plan to have in place and how you plan to group similar controls.
 This is the best way to add compliance frameworks that are relevant to your business but not natively supported by Secure State.
 Once you have created a custom framework, you can filter the various views and reports in Secure State to display only the information about the rules you have associated with it.
 You should document this in an internal wiki or other document that can be linked to when creating a framework as a reference.